-- as this Court may order (the "Stay Period"), no proceeding or enforcement process in any court or tribunal (each, a "Proceeding"), including but not limited to any Pending Litigation and any other Proceeding in relation to any other Tobacco Claim, shall be commenced, continued or take place against or in respect of the Applicants, the ITCAN Subsidiaries, the Monitor, any of their respective employees and representatives acting in that capacity, the Court-Appointed Mediator, or affecting the Business or the Property or the funds deposited pursuant to the Deposit Posting Order except with the written consent of the Applicants and the Monitor, or with leave of this Court, and any and all Proceedings currently under way or directed to take place against or in respect of any of the Applicants or the ITCAN Subsidiaries, any of their respective employees and representatives acting in that capacity or affecting the Business or the Property or the funds deposited pursuant to the Deposit Posting Order are hereby stayed and suspended pending further Order of this Court.
+- 18. THIS COURT ORDERS that until and including April 11, 2019, or such later date as this Court may order (the "Stay Period"), no proceeding or enforcement process in any court or tribunal (each, a "Proceeding"), including but not limited to any Pending Litigation and any other Proceeding in relation to any other Tobacco Claim, shall be commenced, continued or take place against or in respect of the Applicants, the ITCAN Subsidiaries, the Monitor, any of their respective employees and representatives acting in that capacity, the Interim Tobacco Claimant Coordinator, or affecting the Business or the Property or the funds deposited pursuant to the Deposit Posting Order except with the written consent of the Applicants and the Monitor, or with leave of this Court, and any and all Proceedings currently under way or directed to take place against or in respect of any of the Applicants or the ITCAN Subsidiaries, any of their respective employees and representatives acting in that capacity or affecting the Business or the Property or the funds deposited pursuant to the Deposit Posting Order are hereby stayed and suspended pending further Order of this Court.
 All counterclaims, cross-claims and third party claims of the Applicants in the Pending Litigation are likewise subject to this stay of Proceedings during the Stay Period. - 19.
-THIS COURT ORDERS that, during the Stay Period, no Proceeding in Canada that relates in any way to a Tobacco Claim or to the Applicants, the Business or the Property, including the Pending Litigation, shall be commenced, continued or take place against or in respect of any member of the BAT Group except, in either case, with the written consent of the Applicants and the Monitor, or with leave of this Court, and any and all such Proceedings currently underway or directed to take place against or in respect of any member of the BAT Group.
-Or affecting the Business or the Property or the funds deposited pursuant to the Deposit Posting Order are hereby stayed and suspended pending further Order of this Court.
+THIS COURT ORDERS that, during the Stay Period, no Proceeding in Canada that relates in any way to a Tobacco Claim or to the Applicants, the Business or the Property, including the Pending Litigation, shall be commenced, continued or take place against or in respect of any member of the BAT Group except with the written consent of the Applicants and the Monitor, or with leave of this Court, and any and all such Proceedings currently underway or directed to take